ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 Information barrier policies are not in effect until they are set to active status and then applied.

-1. If you haven't already done so, as a global administrator or compliance administrator, [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).

-2. Run the `Get-InformationBarrierPolicy` cmdlet to see a list of policies that have been defined.
+1. Run the `Get-InformationBarrierPolicy` cmdlet to see a list of policies that have been defined.
 Note the status of each policy.

-3. To set a policy to active status, use the `Set-InformationBarrierPolicy` cmdlet with the State parameter set to Active, such as shown in the following example:
+2. To set a policy to active status, use the `Set-InformationBarrierPolicy` cmdlet with the State parameter set to Active, such as shown in the following example:

     `$identity  = | Set-InformationBarrierPolicy -Name "ResearchIBPolicy" | select Identity
     Set-InformationBarrierPolicy -Identity $identity -State Active`